Are you looking for the best UV light to kill mold in your HVAC system?

 What Does Mold in The HVAC Look Like?

-Here are some pictures from an inspection that I did in Alexandria, Virginia this year.
+Here are some pictures from an inspection that I did this year.
 As you can see, it is pretty obvious when there is mold growing in your air handler.

 If you are suspicious about your indoor air quality, just taking off the cover to your furnace can be “enlightening”.

-How To Install a UV Lamp On Your Duct?
+How To Install a UV Germicidal Light On Your Air Handler?

 Homeowners with some DIY skills should able to install an HVAC UV light without too many issues.